|

 If you're new to yoga, come check out a Yoga Basics class taught by teacher trainee Ronni Selzer.
 Learn a few poses (asana), some breath work, and yoga fundamentals in a safe and non-competitive environment.
 Discover how yoga can open you physically, spiritually, and mentally.
 Dress comfortably, and prepare to laugh.
 Bring a mat if you have one. :)

-Dot Youth Drum Making To Programming Grid
+Youth Drum Making

 time: Friday, 4:30 - 5:45 pm